 Welcome to the Family Pages of Piedmont Trails.
 Here you will find genealogy data, photos and documents from my own personal family.
 Sharing this information with you has been the main focus of Piedmont Trails from the beginning.
 Each individual link will take you to articles filled with family history, stories, photographs and so much more.
 I will be adding these periodically as time goes by.
 All photos, documents and data from these pages are the sole property of Piedmont Trails.
-You are welcome to use the information for your personal research only.
-For questions, comments, suggestions or queries, be sure to visit the Contact page.
 I want to Thank You All So Much for allowing me to share these timeless treasures of my family with you.
-Their voices and their lives will always be remembered by sharing my journey to the past.
+Their voices and their lives will always be remembered.
 I want to extend a thought to each of you in hopes that you will discover a way to share your family history with others.
 Our future generations depend on each of us to preserve the past and our present daily lives.

 I have researched the Doss family for many years, tracing their footsteps to Patterdale, England during the year of 1634.
 Ambrose Doss immigrated to Virginia by 1650 with his wife and two of his children.
 Through the years, majority of the family were deeply rooted to their area and remained in Virginia until the early 19th century.
 From this period, family members migrated to Kentucky, Tennessee, North Carolina and Indiana.
 By mid 19th century, family members were scattered into far western territories, covering the entire nation.